 About the Provincial Employees Community Services Fund

-- Supports local charities that apply for funding.
+- Support local charities that apply for funding.
 Funding is provided in three-year cycles.

-There are two routes employees can choose to give through PECSF:
+There are 2 routes employees can choose to give through PECSF:

 PECSF is registered federally as a Charitable Employee Trust.
 It is governed by a board of directors.
 It is the only organization authorized to canvass provincial government employees in the workplace.